Prof.

 of his final year projects are

-student to develop an app for badminton serve analysis (iphone/iPad app Badminton
+student to develop apps for badminton serve analysis and teaching better high

 He was the recipient of the